jreisinger/docs/data/notes/prog/kata.md

+> We are what we repeatedly do.
+Excellence, then, is not an act but a habit. -- Will Durant (Aristotle)

 > He used the word "kata", because he understood that repetition creates habits, and habits are what enable mastery. -- The Phoenix Project

 * 2020-10-02: shop.go